nada-afia/to_do_list/README.md

-To-Do List Application
+# To-Do List Application

-Objective:
+**Objective:**
 A simple console-based To-Do List manager to organize and manage tasks efficiently.

+---

-Features
+## Features

 This application allows the user to:

-Add a New Task
+1. **Add a New Task**
    Create tasks with a title, description, due date, and status.

-Mark Task as Complete
+2. **Mark Task as Complete**
-Update a task’s status to completed.
+   Update a task’s status to `completed`.

-Delete Task
+3. **Delete Task**
    Remove a task from the list by its title.

-Show All Tasks
+4. **Show All Tasks**
    Display all tasks with their details (title, description, due date, status).

-Change Due Date
+5. **Change Due Date**
    Update the due date of an existing task.

-Exit
+6. **Exit**
    Close the application.

+---

-Concepts Covered
+## Concepts Covered

-Classes & Encapsulation: Using Task and TaskManager classes with private fields and public methods.
+- **Classes & Encapsulation:** Using `Task` and `TaskManager` classes with private fields and public methods.
-Collections: Managing a list of tasks with Dart lists.
+- **Collections:** Managing a list of tasks with Dart lists.
-CRUD Operations: Create, Read, Update, Delete tasks.
+- **CRUD Operations:** Create, Read, Update, Delete tasks.
-Enums: For task status (uncompleted, completed).
+- **Enums:** For task status (`pending`, `completed`).

+---

+## Usage

+1. Run the application in a Dart environment.
+2. Choose one of the options from the menu:
+    1 - Add New Task
+    2 - Mark Task as Complete
+    3 - Delete Task
+    4 - Show All Tasks
+    5 - Change Due Date
+    6 - Exit

+3. Follow the prompts to perform the selected operation.
+4. Tasks are displayed with all details for easy tracking.

+---

-Example Workflow
+## Example Workflow

 1. Add a new task:
     Title: Buy Groceries
     Description: Milk, Bread, Eggs
     Due Date: 2026-01-30
-Status: uncompleted
+    Status: pending

 2. Mark "Buy Groceries" as complete.
-Show all tasks: the task now shows status as completed.
+3. Show all tasks: the task now shows status as `completed`.

-3.Delete a task: remove tasks you no longer need.
+4. Delete a task: remove tasks you no longer need.
-4.Change due date: update deadlines for important tasks.
+5. Change due date: update deadlines for important tasks.

-Exit the application when done
+6. Exit the application when done.

+---